BigPolarBear1/factorization/README.md

 Update: Ofcourse microsoft deleted my linkedin account.
 Too much of a coward to face what they have done.
 Just like those cowards who threatened me with a gun.
 Guess cowardice is a thing about people living in Redmond.

+Update: Yea... can just change coefficients by multiiplying poly_val with a square   ... this also changes 'a' in a-N = poly_val and we get a different set of possible coefficients and roots.
+Then its just a matter of multiplying a bunch of different smooths until they all share the same coefficients and plug that into NFS... and done.
+And that's how you make history by sieving with arbitrary polynomials for the number field sieve algorithm.
+Ofcourse everyone is too much of a coward to admit I've made a breakthrough.
+I guess the goal for the coming days is to now write a function to multiply smooth values we found by sieving a-N = poly_val with squares, such that the new 'a' value for all smooths can be decomposed into the same coefficients.
+And that will conclude my work.. because sieving a-N = poly_val is infinitely easier then sieving a^2 - N = poly_val.
+Literally turned a quadratic problem into a linear problem.
+The irony is... if people know.. and this is how I am being treated, history isnt going to be kind on you cowards.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>